larrybotha/everything/software-development/languages/rust/Sized.md

   the value in a smart pointer
 - the `Sized` trait is automatically implemented for every type where the size of the type is known
-- _dynamically sized types_ are also known as DSTs or unsized types
+- [[dynamically sized types]] are also known as DSTs or unsized types
-- DSTs are types whose sizes can only be known at runtime
 - all values of a given type in Rust must use the same amount of memory

   - e.g. we always know that `i32` will occupy 32 bytes, but with `str`